streptomyces/advancedR/README.md

 * Ability to read documentation quickly is more important than you think.
 Not just in R.

+* Write and use functions a lot.
+In addition to making repetitive tasks easier, they provide safety against inadvertent variable values because they have their own scope.

 * [R manuals webpage](https://cran.r-project.org/manuals.html)